openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

 > REQUIRED.
-The stream from which the subject is being removed.
+A string identifying the stream from which the subject is being removed.

 subject